 By properly managing presenteeism, you can help increase morale, reduce mistakes and improve profitability.

-If you feel as though an employee is showing signs of presenteeism, suggest talking to one of our GPs.
-They’re available 24/7 and can help with all sorts of illnesses, whether physical or mental.
+If you feel as though an employee is showing signs of presenteeism, suggest talking to one of our GPs or ANPs.
+Our clinicians are available 24/7 and can help with all sorts of illnesses, whether physical or mental.
 Our My Health app can also provide tips and advice on managing a wide range of health issues.

 Together, we can get your employee present and fighting fit again.